Best practices for all isolation architectures

 Define a taxonomy of applications and solutions that require Azure resources.
 All teams requesting subscriptions should supply their "product identifier" when requesting subscriptions.
 This information taxonomy will determine:

-Azure AD tenant to provision the subscription
+Microsoft Entra tenant to provision the subscription

 Azure EA account to use for subscription creation